mmunhall/dumb-cache/README.md

 **.add(object)**

-Adds an object to the cache.
+If `object` is a plain object, `add()` adds the plain object to the cache. if `object` is an array, each object in the array is added to the cache.
 If another object in the cache contains the same value for the property specified by `uniqueKeyName` then the object is not added.
 If the object does not contain a property `uniqueKeyName`, then the object is not added.

 **.remove(key)**